IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-wmlce.rst

 For more information on how to install WML-CE, see https://www.ibm.com/support/knowledgecenter/SS5SF7_1.7.0/navigation/wmlce_install.htm

-Create a new conda environment wmlce-1.7.0 using python version 3.6.
+Here is an example for creating a new conda environment named **wmlce-1.7.0** with python version 3.6.
+You must be on one of the front end nodes to run the following command:

 .. code:: bash